Billy Ray Bates: PBA career

 Bates began play in the Philippine Basketball Association (PBA) in 1983.
 His scoring ability, showmanship, and personality endeared him to the basketball-watching Filipino public and the media.
 He was called the Black Superman.
 A local shoe manufacturer produced a line of shoes for him to endorse, with his nickname on them.

 Bates told The Oregonian: "They loved me ...
 There, I was like Michael Jordan.
 I could have anything I wanted.
 All I had to do was snap my fingers.
 I had my own condo, my own car and my own bodyguard with an Uzi.
 I had to fight off the women."

-Bates won the 1983 Best Import award and helped the Crispa Redmanizers win two championships.
+Bates won two Best Import awards and two championships for Crispa Redmanizers in 1983.
 Three years later, Bates and Michael Hackett joined forces to give Ginebra its first PBA title in 1986.
 He returned to Ginebra in 1987 leading all imports with a 54.9 ppg average.
 His last stint with Ginebra, then renamed Añejo, was in 1988; Bates played in four games, all of which the team lost, and he was released.

 In Bates' four seasons in the PBA for Crispa and Ginebra, he averaged the all-time league high of 46.2 points in 98 career games.

-Bates has been celebrated as the greatest foreign player to have played in the PBA.
+Bates has been celebrated as one of the greatest foreign players to have played in the PBA.
 In October 2011, the PBA inducted him into its hall of fame.
 Bates flew into the Philippines to personally attend the ceremonies while expressing his fervent wish to work as a basketball coach in his "second home".
 The Philippine Patriots of the ASEAN Basketball League (ABL) hired him as its skills coach.
 On March 8, 2012, the Philippine Patriots fired him due to "repeated misconduct and acts detrimental to the team and to the league".